wadwings/tinykv/doc/project3-MultiRaftKV.md

 Don’t worry.
 You don’t need to find a strict sufficient and necessary condition.
 Redundant updates won’t affect correctness.

 If the Scheduler determines to update local storage according to this heartbeat, there are two things it should update: region tree and store status.
-You could use `RaftCluster.core.PutRegion` to update the region tree and use `RaftCluster.core.UpdateStoreStatus` to update related store’s status (such as leader count, region count, pending peer count… ).
+You could use `RaftCluster.core.PutRegion` to update the region tree and use `RaftCluster.core.UpdateStoreStatus` to update related store’s status (such as leader coulannt, region count, pending peer count… ).

 ### Implement region balance scheduler